walkasjesus/walkasjesus_framework/README.md

 The following projects are related to this repository.

-### jesus_commandments_server
+### walkasjesus_server

-This repository contains IT Automation tools for [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install & configure all the server components which are required to serve the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework)
+This repository contains IT Automation tools for [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install & configure all the server components which are required to serve the [Walk as Jesus Framework](https://github.com/walkasjesus/walkasjesus_framework)

-### jesus_commandments_biblereferences
+### walkasjesus_biblereferences

-Repository for the Jesus Commandments Framework where all the commandments with all their related Bible References are stored in a CSV.
-This CSV can be imported/exported with the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework) and the [Jesus Commandments Server](https://github.com/jesuscommandments/jesus_commandments_server)
+Repository for the Walk as Jesus Framework where all the commandments with all their related Bible References are stored in a CSV.
+This CSV can be imported/exported with the [Walk as Jesus Framework](https://github.com/walkasjesus/walkasjesus_framework) and the [Walk as Jesus Server](https://github.com/walkasjesus/walkasjesus_server)

-### jesus_commandments_media
+### walkasjesus_media

-Repository for the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework) where all the resources (movies, songs, blogs, sermons, testimonies, etc) in all languages are stored in a CSV.
-This CSV can be imported/exported with the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework) and the [Jesus Commandments Server](https://github.com/jesuscommandments/jesus_commandments_server)
+Repository for the [Walk as Jesus Framework](https://github.com/walkasjesus/walkasjesus_framework) where all the resources (movies, songs, blogs, sermons, testimonies, etc) in all languages are stored in a CSV.
+This CSV can be imported/exported with the [Walk as Jesus Framework](https://github.com/walkasjesus/walkasjesus_framework) and the [Walk as Jesus Server](https://github.com/walkasjesus/walkasjesus_server)

-### jesus_commandments_translations
+### walkasjesus_translations

 This repository contains all translation files from English to other languages.
 We use Google translate to make a first automated translation.
 The next step for the translator is to review all translated items and acknowledge them through the admin panel of the website.